 - Who has access to which asset?

-An enterprise-level governance program can break data silos and build trust.
+An enterprise-level data governance program can break data silos and build trust.
 It defines a unified way to govern data assets, such as building a business glossary, creating metadata, setting up data lineage systems , smart data catalogs.
 These help an organization derive maximum value from their data.

 The benefits of data governance